moayadeldin/deeptune/README.md

 INFO | Test accuracy: 98.18713450292398%
 {'loss': 0.05557631243869067, 'accuracy': 0.9818713450292398, '0': {'precision': 1.0, 'recall': 0.967479674796748, 'f1-score': 0.9834710743801653, 'support': 123.0}, '1': {'precision': 0.9931740614334471, 'recall': 1.0, 'f1-score': 0.9965753424657534, 'support': 291.0}, '2': {'precision': 1.0, 'recall': 0.967741935483871, 'f1-score': 0.9836065573770492, 'support': 155.0}, '3': {'precision': 0.9397163120567376, 'recall': 0.9706959706959707, 'f1-score': 0.954954954954955, 'support': 273.0}, '4': {'precision': 0.9847328244274809, 'recall': 1.0, 'f1-score': 0.9923076923076923, 'support': 129.0}, '5': {'precision': 0.9934640522875817, 'recall': 0.9440993788819876, 'f1-score': 0.9681528662420382, 'support': 161.0}, '6': {'precision': 0.9730538922155688, 'recall': 0.9878419452887538, 'f1-score': 0.9803921568627451, 'support': 329.0}, '7': {'precision': 1.0, 'recall': 0.9959839357429718, 'f1-score': 0.9979879275653923, 'support': 249.0}, 'macro avg': {'precision': 0.985517642802602, 'recall': 0.979230355111288, 'f1-score': 0.9821810715194739, 'support': 1710.0}, 'weighted avg': {'precision': 0.9822626797526258, 'recall': 0.9818713450292398, 'f1-score': 0.981906668565337, 'support': 1710.0}, 'auroc': 0.9997672516861436}
 Test results saved successfully!
 ```

-After evaluation is done, you will find that the output directory folder `deeptune_results` was initiated in your DeepTune path.
+After evaluation is done, you may find the results in the directory specified with the `--out` directory or `deeptune_results` was initiated in your DeepTune path.
 Inside this folder, you will find the following output directory:

 ```
 deeptune_results
-├── output_directory_test_<yyyymmdd>_<hhmm>
+├── eval_output_FINETUNED/PEFT-<model_version>_<yyyymmdd>_<hhmm>
-    └── cli_arguments.txt
+    └── cli_arguments.json
-    └── test_accuracy.txt
+    └── full_metrics.json
 ```

 Description of Output files:
   -  ``output_directory_test_<yyyymmdd>_<hhmm>`` folder:
-      - `cli_arguments.txt`: Indicating the CLI arguments you entered to run DeepTune, with the DeepTune version you are running.
+      - `cli_arguments.json`: Indicating the CLI arguments you entered to run DeepTune, with the DeepTune version you are running.
-      - `test_accuracy.txt`: The test accuracy you achieved while using the model.
+      - `full_metrics.json`: The full metrics as appeared to you in the CLI while using the model.

 ### Text

-The process of applying DeepTune for evaluation for Text models it supports (GPT-2 and BERT) is the same in everything except for the CLI argument structure, where there is some changes it is important to highlight in a separate subsection.

 In DeepTune, the text SoTA models save the weights of both the models, and the tokenizers.
 The tokenizer role is to split sentences into smaller units (we call them tokens) that can be more easily assigned meaning.
 On the other hand, the model is responsible for handling the part of interpreting these tokens.